Search

 Privileged Ports

-In order for the router to listen on privileged ports (<1024) it will require some extra configuration in the systemd service file.
+For the router to listen on privileged ports (<1024), some extra configuration in the systemd service file is required.

 Example configuration: